The Grifters (film)

 The Grifters is a 1990 American neo-noir crime thriller film directed by Stephen Frears, produced by Martin Scorsese, and starring John Cusack, Anjelica Huston, and Annette Bening.
-The screenplay was written by Donald E. Westlake, based on Jim Thompson's 1963 novel.
+The film follows a lifelong con artist (Huston) who reunites with her estranged son (Cusack) and, along with his girlfriend (Bening), becomes embroiled in a complex web of criminal activity.
+The screenplay by Donald E. Westlake was adapted from Jim Thompson's 1963 novel.

+The Grifters premiered at the Toronto International Film Festival on September 14, 1990, and was released by Miramax Films in the United States on December 5, 1990.
+Huston and Bening both received Academy Award nominations for their performances in the film, while Huston also garnered a Golden Globe Award nomination, and Bening, a BAFTA Award nomination.
+Frears received an Academy Award nomination for Best Director, and Westlake for Best Adapted Screenplay.
 The film won the Independent Spirit Award for Best Film and was named one of the Top 10 films of 1990 by the National Board of Review.

 Plot

 Lilly Dillon is a veteran con artist.
 She works for Bobo Justus, a mob bookmaker, making large cash bets at race tracks to lower the odds of longshots.
 On her way to La Jolla for a race, Lilly stops in Los Angeles to visit her son, Roy, a small-time hustler she has not seen in eight years.
-She finds him in pain and bleeding internally after one of his marks caught him pulling a petty scam.
+She finds him in pain and bleeding internally after being caught pulling a petty scam and beaten by one of his marks.
 When medical assistance arrives, Lilly threatens to have the doctor killed by Bobo if her son dies.

-At the hospital, Lilly meets and takes an instant dislike to Roy's girlfriend, Myra Langtry, who is slightly older than her son.
-Lilly urges her son to quit the grift after his con nearly got him killed.
+At the hospital, Lilly meets and takes an instant dislike to Roy's girlfriend, Myra Langtry, who is slightly older than him.
+Lilly urges Roy to quit the grifting life, as his con nearly got him killed.
 Because she leaves late for La Jolla, she misses a race where the winner pays 70 to 1.
-For this mistake, Bobo punches Lilly and insinuates he will beat her with oranges wrapped in a towel, causing permanent damage, but he burns her hand with a cigar instead.
-Myra, like Roy and Lilly, is also a con artist, often using sex as a means of getting what she wants, including paying her landord with sex.
+For this, Bobo punches Lilly and insinuates he will beat her with oranges wrapped in a towel, causing permanent internal damage, but he burns her hand with a cigar instead.
+Myra, like Roy and Lilly, is also a con artist, often using her sexuality as a means of getting what she wants, including paying her landlord with sex.